Mon to Fri:

 Regular Servicing and Inspections

-Just like a car, hot water systems need regular maintenance to ensure optimal performance.
-Annual servicing helps prevent sediment buildup, sludge accumulation in the tank, or a worn anode rod causing tank damage.
+Like a car, hot water systems need regular maintenance to ensure optimal performance.
+Annual servicing helps prevent sediment build-up, sludge accumulation, or a worn anode rod causing tank damage.
 These simple tasks can help significantly reduce major hot water repairs and extend the system’s lifespan.

 Water Hardness and Mineral Content

-Hard water can cause sediment buildup and scale inside your system.
-This is especially true in electric systems and solar hot water systems with enamel-lined tanks or a heat exchanger.
+Hard water can cause sediment build-up and scale inside your system.
+This is especially true in electric and solar hot water systems with enamel-lined tanks or heat exchangers.

-Poor water quality leads to reduced energy efficiency, early wear on internal components, and even blocked pipes or valves in severe cases.
+Poor water quality can reduce energy efficiency, cause early wear on internal components, and, in severe cases, block pipes or valves.

 Environmental Exposure (Coastal vs Inland)

 Coastal areas expose water systems to salt and humidity, which speeds up corrosion, especially in Dux or Aqua Max hot water systems.
-Inland areas generally offer longer life due to lower exposure.
+Inland areas generally offer longer lives due to lower exposure.

 If you live near the ocean, your system may need extra protection or more frequent checks to avoid rust and corrosion.